Amazebot/bbot/md/Modules.md

 ### <img src="img/nlp.svg" height="20"> Natural Language Adapters

-We will include [Watson][watson] as a default option for adding NLU to match and respond based on message intent, entities and sentiment.
+We will include [Watson][watson] as a default option for adding NLU to match and respond based on message intent, entities and/or sentiment.

 ### <img src="img/path.svg" height="20"> Path